Agoric/agoric-sdk/packages/SwingSet/docs/vat-worker.md

 "Devices" were originally intended to be just like vats, except with access to external endowments, allowing them to influence (and be influenced by) the outside world, unmediated by the kernel.
 Devices are the only way for a swingset to do any IO.
 Consequences of this model became quickly apparent:

 * deterministic operation cannot be guaranteed in the face of endowments
-* therefore orthgonal persistence was removed, along with the transcript
+* therefore orthogonal persistence was removed, along with the transcript
 * Promises are harder to reason about without orthogonal persistence, so they were removed
 * we have use cases that require synchronous invocation of device code
 * that requires a new vat syscall, and a new device delivery